samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

 > Run 15min up to Easy-Moderate, RPE6 to warm up, then run steadily, Moderate-
-> Hard, RPE8 for just 20 minutes before cooling down for 10 minutes at an Easy,
+> Hard, RPE8 for just 20min before cooling down for 10min at an Easy, RPE4 pace
-> RPE 4pace for a total of 45 minutes of running
+> for a total of 45 minutes of running

 ### Thursday